Money in the Bank (2019): Storylines

 The event comprised 12 matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 At WrestleMania 35, Becky Lynch defeated Ronda Rousey and Charlotte Flair in a winner takes all triple threat match to win both the Raw and SmackDown Women's Championships.
 She was then double-booked to defend both championships at Money in the Bank.
 For the Raw Women's Championship, NXT call-up Lacey Evans attacked the double champion on both Raw and SmackDown following WrestleMania.
 Evans was subsequently drafted to Raw during the Superstar Shake-up and defeated Natalya to earn a Raw Women's Championship match.
 For the SmackDown Women's Championship, former champion Charlotte Flair took offense that she lost her title despite not being the one who was pinned at WrestleMania.
 Lynch exclaimed that she would not freely give Flair a rematch and demanded new challengers.
 Among the named challengers was new SmackDown draftee Bayley.
 Flair then defeated Bayley to earn a SmackDown Women's Championship match.

-On the April 22 episode of Raw, Chief Operating Officer Triple H scheduled two triple threat matches with the winners facing each other to determine Seth Rollins' next challenger for the Universal Championship.
+On the April 22 episode of Raw, Chief Operating Officer Paul "Triple H" Levesque scheduled two triple threat matches with the winners facing each other to determine Seth Rollins's next challenger for the Universal Championship.
 New Raw draftee AJ Styles defeated fellow draftees Rey Mysterio and Samoa Joe in the first triple threat match, while Baron Corbin defeated Drew McIntyre and new draftee The Miz in the second.
 Styles then defeated Corbin to earn a Universal Championship match against Rollins at Money in the Bank.

-On the April 16 episode of SmackDown, WWE Chairman/CEO Vince McMahon introduced Elias as "the biggest acquisition in SmackDown history".
+On the April 16 episode of SmackDown, WWE Chairman and Chied Executive Officer Vince McMahon introduced Elias as "the biggest acquisition in SmackDown history".
 Both were then interrupted by fellow new draftee Roman Reigns, who attacked Elias and performed a superman punch on Mr. McMahon.
 The following week, Shane McMahon challenged Reigns to a fight for attacking his father.
 Reigns came out and was attacked from behind by Elias, who assisted Shane in beating up Reigns.
 Elias then challenged Reigns to a match at Money in the Bank and Reigns accepted.